rusavi/github-tools/readme.md

 # Clone

-use `./clone -u https://github.com/username/repository` to clone a new repository to your local hard drive, this command, will first check if repository exists, if not it will extract the `username` from the url, and create a folder with that name, then it will clone the repository inside that folder.
+use `./clone https://github.com/username/repository` to clone a new repository to your local hard drive, this command, will first check if repository exists, if not it will extract the `username` from the url, and create a folder with that name, then it will clone the repository inside that folder.